-Summer is a magical time for kids, and there are so many options for summer camp.
+Summer is a magical time for kids, and there are so many options for summer camp, usually!
+Not this year, though!
+This year, bring the summer camp to your own backyard when you make your own slime camp!

 But if you’ve shopped around for summer camps, you know that some camps think parents are made of money.